ysharplanguage/FastJsonParser/README.md

 ***"Fathers JSON" test***

-* "Fathers" Test (12 MB JSON file) - with POCO targets (4 distinct classes):
+* "Fathers" Test (12 MB JSON file) - with POCO targets (4 distinct classes) :
     * Parsed in ~ 285 milliseconds ( * )
         * vs. JavaScriptSerializer in ~ 2.6 seconds (... **812 %** slower)
         * vs. Json.NET in ~ 500 milliseconds (... **75 %** slower)
         * vs. ServiceStack in ~ 575 milliseconds (... **101 %** slower)
         * ( * Which yields System.Text.Json.JsonParser's throughput : 45,494,340 bytes / second)
-    * Note: [fathers.json.txt](https://github.com/ysharplanguage/FastJsonParser/blob/master/JsonTest/TestData/fathers.json.txt) was generated using this nifty online helper:
+    * Note: [fathers.json.txt](https://github.com/ysharplanguage/FastJsonParser/blob/master/JsonTest/TestData/fathers.json.txt) was generated using this nifty online helper :
         * http://experiments.mennovanslooten.nl/2010/mockjson/tryit.html

 The latter, "fathers" test, is the one with the results that intrigued me the most the very first few times I ran it - and it still does.
 However, I haven't taken the time yet to do more serious profiling to fully explain these timing differences that I didn't expect to be *that significant*.